Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Gloria Hayes from Darien, GA

 Just for the record, they make a thin plastic window glass cover.
 It is inexpensive.
 It lets light in, and you can see out but it reflects the sun.
 Your windows will feel cool to the touch.
-It looks like a mirror from the outside but like a window from the inside.
-I think that would be cheaper than the windshield covers especially for a patio door or double window.

 The windshield covers were 3.00,and I was able to keep from having that "mirror" look,so it looks nice from the outside.The windshield covers also have a thin layer of foam insulation built into them,so that helps, too.